Personality disorders NHS services

 Priory is ready to take emergency placements 24 hours a day, 7 days a week for adult acute mental health, adult eating disorders, CAMHS and PICU.
 To make a referral please call us on

-For more information about personality disorder services that Priory offer, download our brochure.Get our brochure
+For more information about rehabilitation and recovery services that Priory offer, download our brochure.Get our brochure